PsichiX/emergent/book/src/decision_makers/finite_state_machine.md

 Dummy way of implementing FSM works like this: There is a `State` trait that will be implemented for all states.
 This state has `update` method with context to read from / write to and it returns optional state ID.
-We do this bc we want states to do their work and if it happen that state tells FSM to change into new state after FSM updates this state.
+We do this bc we want states to do their work and that state might tells FSM to change into new state after FSM updates this state.

 ```rust
 # use std::{collections::HashMap, hash::Hash};